 You belong here, with as much right to the name Christian as anyone.
 God is building a home.
 He’s using us all—irrespective of how we got here—in what he is building.
 He used the apostles and prophets for the foundation.
 Now he’s using you, fitting you in brick by brick, stone by stone, with Christ Jesus as the cornerstone that holds all the parts together.
 We see it taking shape day after day—a holy temple built by God, all of us built into it, a temple in which God is quite at home.

 Ephesians 2:20, The Message

 Amen?
-It is a verse our church memorized together this year and one that is truly a, well, a transforming truth.
+It is a verse our church memorized together last year and one that is truly a, well, a transforming truth.
 We are assisting in building His kingdom but even more important is that we are also a part of the temple edifice itself.

 There are many people with years of experience as Christians and many who have one biblical degree or another.
 There are a lot of folks new to the kingdom of God who continue to seek more of the Word and also whose who grapple to understand His existence at all.
 But overall, it is God who orchestrates the structure of his kingdom.
 As an experienced task manager, God likes to work with us, but overall, He lovingly teaches us.
 If we stand back and look at personal pride over anything He has built, we have only to remember what happened to the Tower of Babel as a project built without his blueprints.
 Slightly humbling.